- Acceptance of Agreement

 - If campus card is issued at the University, a female staff member will photograph and verify the individual’s identity in a private room.

-Futures changes in terms and conditions regulating use of this card will apply to all cards in circulation and use at that time and will supersede the terms and conditions in effect at the time the card was acquired.
+Futures changes in terms and conditions regulating use of Campus Cards will apply to all cards in circulation and use at that time and will supersede the terms and conditions in effect at the time the card was acquired.
 The University reserves the right to change any of the aforementioned terms and conditions without notice.

 Your campus card account and your personal information are collected, used and disclosed under the authority of the Carleton University Act and in compliance with Ontario’s Freedom of Information and Protection of Privacy Act (FIPPA), R.S.O.
 1990, c.F.31 as amended as well as the University’s privacy policies.
 Without limiting the general interpretation of the University’s policies, your personal information is intended to be used to verify your identity, to operate your Campus card through payment card networks and for the purpose of and those consistent with providing the services associated with the Campus card, administering university programs and activities and carrying out other university services and functions including health, safety, investigative, policy and law enforcement purposes.